Bulk-boundary correspondence for interacting Floquet systems in two dimensions: Spatially additive flows

 \section{Spatially additive flows}

 We say that a flow $\Omega_{A,B}(U)$ is ``spatially additive'' if it obeys

 where in the first line, $A$ and $B$ are two \emph{disjoint} sets of lattice sites and in the second line, $B$ and $C$ are similarly two disjoint sets of lattice sites.
-Equivalently, a flow is spatially additive if it can be written as a sum of microscopic flows:
+Equivalently, a flow is spatially additive if it can be written as a sum of the form:

 Note that $\Omega_{a,b}(\{U(t)\})$ must vanish when the indices $a,b$ are far apart, in order to be consistent with Theorem 1.2.